gburgett/XFlat/README.md

 XFlat is a single lightweight JAR that persists XML DOM Elements to flat files.
 It presents as a CRUD interface to XML Elements that can be queried by ID or arbitrary XPath expressions.
 Because it is stored in flat files, XFlat is not relational and is schemaless.
-XFlat is effective for table sizes up to the dozens of KB.
+XFlat is currently effective for table sizes up to the dozens of KB.
 Future versions will contain engines that are effective up to the hundreds of MB, using memory-mapped files.

 #### Features:
+* Pure XML data files
+  * XFlat's data files are pure XML.
+This means they can be inspected, queried, transformed and manipulated by common XML tools like XSLT and XQuery.
+It is trivial to create a process to export your entire database, or import data from another process into your database by directly manipulating the XML (provided the database is not running during the import, which is simple to control).
+XFlat will automatically re-index the data files on startup if they have changed.

 * POJO mapping to XML
   * XFlat maps POJOs to JDOM `Element` objects using JAXB.
 The underlying implementation can be swapped if necessary.
 The JAXB context is only loaded if it is used, so you can avoid it completely by specifying custom converters,